oktonion/PhWidgets-lib/README.md

 All classes of the library provide simple and convenient access to 'resources' of corresponding Photon Widgets as 'properties' with minimum or no overhead.

 Also library implements easy raw access to 'resources' of Photon Widget and the Widget itself, its callbacks, etc as well.
-The classes of the library itself are lightweight proxies for standart C-functions of Photon Library (like PtSetResource, PtGetResource, ...) and use of the hierarchy of classes forms userfriendly interface with less ways to "shooting yourself in the foot".
+The classes of the library itself are lightweight proxies for standart C-functions of Photon Library (like PtSetResource, PtGetResource, ...).
+Use of the hierarchy of classes forms userfriendly interface with less ways to "shooting yourself in the foot".

 instead of this:
 ```